Multisite Extension User Guide

 After the import begins, you will need to confirm:

 Press the Proceed button to confirm the import.
-This will start the import process and will require no further confirmations.
+This will start the import process and will require no further confirmation.

-3.1 Export a subsite from a multisite network
+3.1 Export one or more subsites from a multisite network

-To export more than one subsite, go to the All-in-One WP Migration Plugin’s Export page and select each one by URL:
+To export one or more subsites, go to the All-in-One WP Migration Plugin’s Export page and select each one by URL:

 The selected subsites’ data will be added to the archive.
 The exported archive will only contain the subset data (media, plugins, database, and themes) and will not include data from the multisite network.